Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness

-\begin{itemize} \item Our work is the first towards improving the robustness of the transferred network against the attack designed specifically for fine-tuning. \item We propose to conduct transfer learning via training from random initialization and noisy feature distillation which results in competitive clean-data performance with significant robustness improvement over existing fine-tuning methods. \item We conduct extensive experiments on four networks and five datasets via hyper-parameter tuning and an ablation study to empirically justify the proposed method. \end{itemize}
+\begin{itemize} \item We show that the attack proposed in prior work is suitable not only for transfer learning by re-training the last linear layer, but also for transfer learning with end-to-end fine-tuning, which raises security concerns for the widely-adopted fine-tuning paradigm. \item We propose Renofeation, a new transfer learning method that results in competitive clean-data performance compared to fine-tuning with significant better robustness. \textbf{Compared to previous transfer learning methods, ours is the first that argues for ``reinitializing the weights"}. \item We conduct extensive experiments on four networks and five datasets with hyper-parameter tuning and ablation studies to empirically demonstrate the effectiveness of the proposed method. \end{itemize}